KyleTDavid/YeastWGD2025/README.md

 #### Script to replicate unpublished yeast WGD manuscript

-- `PrimaryAnalyses.r` contains all major analyses in markdown format, best viewed in a code notebook
+- `PrimaryAnalyses.r` contains all major analyses, best viewed in an IDE